Conspiracy of the Equals: Growth

-The distress among all classes continued; and in March the attempt of the Directory to replace the assignats by a new issue of mandats created fresh dissatisfaction after the breakdown of the hopes first raised.
+The distress among all classes continued, and in March, the attempt of the Directory to replace the assignats by a new issue of mandats created fresh dissatisfaction after the breakdown of the hopes first raised.
 A cry went up that national bankruptcy had been declared, and thousands of the lower class of ouvriers began to rally to Babeuf's flag.
 On 4 April 1796, the government received a report that 500,000 people in Paris were in need of relief.
 From 11 April, Paris was placarded with posters headed Analyse de la Doctrine de Baboeuf [sic], Tribun du Peuple, of which the opening sentence ran: "Nature has given to every man the right to the enjoyment of an equal share in all property", and which ended with a call to restore the Constitution of 1793.

-The Arrondissements of Paris were thoroughly agitated by the propaganda of Equals, and Babeuf's comrades no longer bothered to conceal their "seditious activity" in the eyes of the police.
+The Arrondissements of Paris were thoroughly agitated by the propaganda of the Equals, and Babeuf's comrades no longer bothered to conceal their "seditious activity" in the eyes of the police.
 Babeuf's song Mourant de faim, mourant de froid ("Dying of Hunger, Dying of Cold"), set to a popular tune, began to be sung in the cafés, with immense applause; and reports circulated that the disaffected troops of the French Revolutionary Army in the camp of Grenelle were ready to join an insurrection against the government.

 Philippe Buonarroti publicly read a draft decree proclaiming an egalitarian republic.
 The first words that were written declared: "The people advanced, tyranny is no more.
 You are free".
 This project predicted that "a large national community will be established in the republic".
 "Intestacy and inheritance will be abolished: all property currently owned by private individuals will, upon their death, fall to the national community.
 "The goods of the national community will be exploited collectively, by all its valid members.
 The national community will provide each of its members with decent accommodation, clothing, adequate food, and "relief in the art of healing."
 Finally, "the republic will no longer make money".